getsolus/help-center-docs/software/samba/en.md

 To help debug authentication issues, the Solus Samba configuration is by default set up with relatively verbose logging when it comes to authentication.

-The Samba log files live in `/var/log/samba/`.
+The Samba log files live in the `/var/log/samba/` directory.

 ## Adding custom configuration parameters via `/etc/samba/smb.conf`